Paradigms of Distributed Computing

 The combination of these topics is the underlying substrate that makes RGB operational.

-RGB locate itself as a new additional piece of the vast word of Distributed Computing.
+RGB locates itself as a new additional piece of the vast world of Distributed Computing.

-Distributed computing, is a branch of Computer Science which study the protocol systems able to exchange and compute data information between a network of computer nodes: the set of computer nodes and the underlying protocol rules which allows the computation of these data are the constituents of a Distributed System.
+Distributed computing, is a branch of Computer Science that studies the protocol systems able to exchange and compute data information between a network of computer nodes: the set of computer nodes and the underlying protocol rules that allow the computation of these data are the constituents of a Distributed System.

 The most important property of a distributed system is represented by the Chronological Ordering of the operations and the related data timestamp and thus the ordered sequence of state changes that take place inside the system.
 In fact when we talk about Consensus, we are talking about:

-2. Establishing consensus on the order of the state changes so that every node knows which operation precedes the other and the state cannot be reversed once it has changed: the so called anti double-spend property.
+Establishing consensus on the order of the state changes so that every node knows which operation precedes the other and the state cannot be reversed once it has changed: the so-called anti double-spend property.

-• Blockchain + PoW Mechanism.
+Blockchain + PoW Mechanism.
 The sequence of state transitions is public and auditable and is organized in transactions included in ordered blocks which are added one upon the other.
-The security of the system lies on the amount of work required to produce an alternative chain which revert the actual greater-work chain which is considered as the valid chain.
-For instance Bitcoin is based on this technological stack.
+The system's security lies in the amount of work required to produce an alternative chain which reverts the actual greater-work chain, which is considered the valid chain.
+For instance, Bitcoin is based on this technological stack.

-• Client Side Validated Data - Stash.
-Is a system that can be implemented both on top of blockchain and state channels and it is based on a certain amount of data whose validity, computation tasks and update is entrusted to a limited number nodes.
+Client Side Validated Data - Stash.
+Is a system that can be implemented both on top of blockchain and state channels and it is based on a certain amount of data whose validity, computation tasks and uplocatesdate is entrusted to a limited number of nodes.
 Unlike layer 1, the data to be validated by each client node represent a defined subset of the entirety of all state transitions of the client-side protocol, and not every transition happened within it.
 This validated subset of data in possession of a client node is what is called Stash.
-Basically, the client needs to validate the whole history of the state transitions occurred from the start to the last transition and which relate to some digital properties exchanged among the counterparties involved.
-Seen as a whole, the validation mechanism of the shard which produce the stash is called Client-side Validation and is at the base of all RGB operations.
+Basically, the client needs to validate the whole history of the state transitions that occurred from the first to the last transition and which relate to some digital properties exchanged among the counterparties involved.
+Seen as a whole, the validation mechanism of the shard that produces the stash is called Client-side Validation and is at the base of all RGB operations.

 In order to precisely frame the applications of each Distributed Consensus System and their underlying data structure it's important to understand the limitations that affect each one of these technology.
 This condition is expressed in form of a Trilemma which is connected to an important theoretical result of Distributed Computing, known as CAP Theorem. which states that: